Grangecon: History

 While the name Grange Con is said to be of Celtic origin the earliest recorded history of it is from the Middle Ages when the Abbot of Baltinglass Abbey had a castle built there.
 The monks are also said to have had a mill there powered by the local stream.
 Most of the surrounding land belonged to the Abbey at the time.

-Following the dissolution of the monasteries, Thomas Eustace was in 1541 made Viscount Baltinglass and granted the lands of the Abbey including the Castle and lands at Grangecon.
+Following the dissolution of the monasteries, Thomas Eustace was in 1541 made Viscount Baltinglass and granted the lands of the Abbey including the Castle and lands at Grange Con.
 These were forfeited in 1581 following a rebellion by the third Viscount and subsequently granted to Sir Henry Harrington.
 It appears that these lands remained in the Harrington family for a number of generations.